bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 tau_dual, upsilon and chi, adapted from [FourQlib].
 Tau_dual produces an R1 point, while the other proceedures produce projective coordinates.
 Nota Bene: tau produces points on a different curve, while upsilon and chi are endomorphisms on that different curve.
+Tau and tau_dual are the isogenies mentioned in the mathematical background above.

 As a result the intermediate results do not satisfy the equations of the curve E. Implementors who wish to check the correctness of these intermediate results are advised to read the [Curve4Q] paper to discover which formulas are satisfied by each set of inputs and output.